Problem

 -

-The file can be reduced to the the last 500MB with the following command:
+Reduce the journal file to the last 500MB with the following command.

 $ journalctl --vacuum-size=500M